-Upgrade your admission ticket for just £3 and you will be able to join a tour with one of our knowledgeable volunteer guides, taking you behind the scenes in areas of the Castle you will not get to see on the public route.
+Upgrade your admission ticket for just £3 and join one of our knowledgeable volunteer guides, taking you behind the scenes in areas of the Castle you will not get to see on the public route.

 The Castle’s Hub

 The Octagon room was designed as the Castle’s hub.
 The doors, mostly with marble surrounds, lead to the Great Hall, the dining Room, the South Porch, the Drawing Room and the Ante-Library.